woman in white t shirt holding brown wooden board

 And in an ideal world, all lives would matter.

 But we don’t live in an ideal world.
-We live in a broken, fallen, imperfect and deeply damaged world, one filled with injustice, unfairness and inconsistency.
+We live in a broken, fallen, imperfect, and deeply damaged world filled with injustice, unfairness, and inconsistency.

-The problem with saying “All Lives Matter” is that it is an aspirational statement, a declaration of the way things could be and should be, not a statement of how things are.
-It fails to recognise the obvious disparity in the value of various forms of life.
+The problem with saying “All Lives Matter” is that it is an aspirational statement, a declaration of how things could be and should be, not a statement of how things are.
+It fails to recognise the obvious disparity in the value of various life forms.

 In some parts of the world, white lives matter more than black lives.